WarrenK-design/IOT-Gateway-BLE-MQTT-and-Node.js/README.md

 The low level sensory device code for the BBC microbit is located in the repo - https://github.com/WarrenK-design/BBC-Microbit-Bluetooth-and-i2c-communication

+Videos on the project can be found at - https://www.youtube.com/playlist?list=PLUwop3CM6g8rhwAWVDwtwt7uUWopl_08w

 ## Overview of documentation